Hated in the Nation: Plot

 Coulson finds #DeathTo was started by spambots posting a "Game of Consequences" video, where the most mentioned person with the hashtag each day will be killed.
-Currently top is Clara Meades (Holli Dempsey), who posed for an inappropriate photo at a war memorial.
+Currently top is Clara Meades (Holli Dempsey), who was photographed disrespecting a war memorial.
 Meades is taken to a safe house.
-Sjoberg believes that he can set a trap for whoever is trying to control the ADIs but ends up losing control of all ADIs.
-The ADIs surround the house.
-Parke and Coulson try to protect Meades, but an ADI infiltrates and kills her.
+Sjoberg watches for hacks, but ends up losing control of all the ADIs.
+The ADIs surround the safe house.
+Parke and Coulson try to protect Meades, but an ADI infiltrates the house via an extractor fan and kills her.
 Coulson deduces that the ADIs use facial recognition.
-Sjoberg reveals that the government uses them to surveil citizens and that the visual feeds are accessible to whoever is controlling the ADIs.
+Sjoberg reveals that a condition for the government funding was to allow them to use the ADIs for mass public surveillance.
 Meanwhile, the public and news media realise the consequences of #DeathTo.
 The most-mentioned person is now Chancellor Tom Pickering (Ben Miles).

-Parke, in reviewing Granular employees, interviews former employee Tess Wallander (Georgina Rich).
-Parke learns that she attempted suicide and was saved by colleague and flatmate Garrett Scholes (Duncan Pow) after receiving online hate.
+Parke interviews Granular employees, including former employee Tess Wallander (Georgina Rich).
+Parke learns that she attempted suicide after receiving hate for a Twitter post and was saved by colleague and flatmate Garrett Scholes (Duncan Pow).
 Scholes is also a Granular employee who worked on the ADI system.
 Coulson finds Scholes' manifesto in the memory of Jo Power's ADI.
 Using a geotagged selfie image, they conduct a raid on Scholes' location.
-They find Scholes' hacking toolkit in a hard drive.
-Sjoberg believes he hacked the hard drive to get access.
-The hard drive was a trojan horse which allowed him to get a file of IMEI numbers of everyone who used #DeathTo.
+They find Scholes' hacking toolkit in a hard drive, so Shelton tweets out #DeathTo Garrett Scholes, in an attempt to provoke a reaction.

+Scholes's hard drive was a trojan horse, unlocking a file of IMEI numbers of everyone who used #DeathTo.
 Li tells Sjoberg to deactivate the system.
 Parke objects, believing that this is likely what Scholes intended.
-Parke deduces that the real targets are the people who used the hashtag and not the targets of the #DeathTo hashtag.
-Li deactivates the system himself.
-It initially appears to work but actually fails and triggers the ADIs to kill the 387,036 people who used the hashtag, including Shelton, who earlier used it on Scholes in an attempt to provoke a reaction.
+Parke deduces that Scholes' real targets are not the individuals killed by the bees, but everyone who used the hashtag, matching up with the theme of facing the consequences of your actions from Scholes's manifesto.
+Li ignores Parke and forcibly deactivates the system.
+The shutdown appears to work, deactivating all the bees, but suddenly fails.
+It triggers the ADIs to kill the 387,036 people who used the hashtag, including Shelton.

 Concluding her evidence, Parke indicates that Coulson is believed dead by suicide.
 However, she later receives a text from Coulson, who has tracked Scholes down in an unnamed country.